Campus Energy Use & the Environment

 Where does the electricity consumed by Champlain College come from?

-Champlain College purchases our electricity from Burlington Electric Department (BED).
-BED has a relatively high percentage of renewable energy sources (approximately 56%).
+Champlain College purchases our electricity from Burlington Electric Department (BED), which recently achieved 100% renewable energy sources.
 One of the major sources is the McNeil Generation Station, located in the Intervale, and is a large-scale biomass facility.
 Detailed information about the various sources of power can be found on BED's website.
+However, just because our electricity is 100% renewable, it does not mean that we can use as much as we want!
+There are still environmental and social implications for our electricity consumption, so please use it wisely.

 What are the environmental consequences of electricity consumption?